 How to Upskill in Big Data?

-The Executive PG Programme in Software Development in Big Data by IIIT-Bangalore and upGrad offers a specialisation in Big Data to prepare the next generation of leaders in the global IT industry.
+The Advanced Certificate Programme in Big Data Programming by IIIT-Bangalore and upGrad offers a specialisation in Big Data to prepare the next generation of leaders in the global IT industry.

 The 13-month course is delivered in an online format, giving much-needed flexibility to working professionals.
 It facilitates career support through job fairs, mock interviews, and industry mentorship sessions.
 You get exclusive access to interview questions from top recruiters, including Amazon, Google, and Microsoft.
 You can also earn additional certifications in Data Science, Data Structures and Algorithms.
 These credentials demonstrate your skills to prospective employers.